-- contracted to supply a consumer in a common law jurisdiction, may be surprised to find itself strictly liable to the consumer. - 67 There are other issues which might cause problems for traders, some of them not even mentioned by the Directive.
+- 67 There are other issues which might cause problems for traders, some of them not even mentioned by the Directive.
 I think the list must include illegality, though I accept that to ask for harmonisation on such a culturally specific and sensitive issue would be to cry for the moon.
 More realistically, a trader used to a "legal guarantee" period limited to two years may be surprised to find that in the consumer's law there is no such limit.
 Traders may be surprised at the effects of termination (some Member States do not require each party to make full restitution after termination, though admittedly that will not be problem for the trader who was able to demand full payment from the consumer in advance); limitation periods; liability for hidden defects; and the liability of producers who are not traders within the meaning of the Directive (at least to the extent that digital content or services is seen as being outside the scope the Product Liability Directive.)
-The last kind of liability is of course non-contractual but it might well be regarded as mandatory by the applicable law, and so fall within Article 5 of the Rome II Regulation.
-112 - 68 Whether there are other issues of general contract law that have not yet been addressed by Directives and that might cause traders to be unpleasantly surprised is a topic for another day.
+The last kind of liability is of course non-contractual but it might well be regarded as mandatory by the applicable law, and so fall within Article 5 of the Rome II Regulation. - 68 Whether there are other issues of general contract law that have not yet been addressed by Directives and that might cause traders to be unpleasantly surprised is a topic for another day.
 My suspicion is that there are not very many.
-113 Some issues are simply not likely to arise in the context of the supply of digital content or digital services to consumers.
-For example, there are major differences between the various general laws on questions such as mistake, fraud by silence and duties of disclosure, 114 - 112 Regulation (EC) No 864/2007 of the European Parliament and of the Council of 11 July 2007 on the law applicable to non-contractual obligations. - 113 There might be some scope for liability for breaking off negotiations contrary to good faith (on which see, for example, J Cartwright and M Hesselink, Precontractual liability in European Private Law (Cambridge University Press 2011).
+Some issues are simply not likely to arise in the context of the supply of digital content or digital services to consumers.
+For example, there are major differences between the various general laws on questions such as mistake, fraud by silence and duties of disclosure,

+- 113 There might be some scope for liability for breaking off negotiations contrary to good faith (on which see, for example, J Cartwright and M Hesselink, Precontractual liability in European Private Law (Cambridge University Press 2011).
 The Law Commission for England and Wales has been looking at the practice of many online sellers to defer the formation of the contract until the goods have been dispatched.
 (See Law Commission, Consumer Sales Contracts: Transfer of Ownership (CP No 246, (2020), ch 4.)
 Might consumers who are unaware of this practice and who have acted on the assumption that their orders have been accepted, only to find that seller is not willing to supply the goods after all, have a remedy? - 114 See e.g. R.Sefton-Green (ed), Mistake, Fraud and Duties to inform in European Contract Law (Cambridge University Press, 2005); H Beale, Mistake and Non-disclosure of Facts: Models for English Contract Law (Oxford: OUP, 2012).